svlad-90/livelooping/md/input-controller/input-controller.md

 ## Deleting the preset

-User can not only save new preset, but also delete the existing one.
+Users can not only save newly created preset but also delete the existing one.

 You can delete the preset in the following way: